lucasavila00/eval-md/docs/tests/error.md

 {:toc}
 </details>

-Check out the [original file](https://github.com/lucasavila00/eval-md/tree/main/eval-mds/tests/error.md) to see the uncompiled source.
+Check out the [original file](https://github.com/lucasavila00/eval-md/tree/main/eval-mds/tests/error.md) to see the original source.

 Errors can be caught and shown, explicitly.
 Errors that are thrown but not explictly will stop the markdown generation.